 Reusing Intravenous Tubing

 Reusing either IV tubing or needles poses a serious risk of passing on blood-borne diseases, a result that may not be immediately obvious.
 Reusing IV tubing may be the safer of the two, because, if tubing has not been contaminated with patient secretions or blood, it may be relatively safe to use if disinfected.
 To disinfect IV tubing, first try to boil it for 5 minutes.
 If that destroys the tubing, disinfect subsequent tubing by soaking it in sodium hypochlorite (bleach) or another antiseptic for several hours.
 Be sure to also soak the inside of the tubing, which can be done by sucking the solution into the tube with a syringe.
-Before using the tubing on a patient, wash it thoroughly ...
+Before using the tubing on ...